Brecghan/u7-capstone-Brecghan/resources/design-document.md

 * Creating, retrieving, and updating an employee
 * Test list that can be searched by training or employee name
-* Recipes can be retrieved and individual recipes added to meal plan
+* Creating, retrieving, and updating a training
-* A user's meal plan which consists of chosen recipes
+* Creating a training series

 ### 3.2.
 Out of Scope